 The News Roundup – International

-The White House is accusing the Organization of Petroleum Exporting Countries (OPEC) of siding with Russia following its invasion of Ukraine.
-But experts the Biden administration probably won’t take any action against Saudi Arabia.
+Chinese President Xi Jinping is expected to be confirmed to his office for another term when the country’s major party congress meets this weekend.

-Newly-minted U.K. Prime Minister Liz Truss is enjoying a frosty start to her time in 10 Downing.
-She’s already had to scrap a planned tax cut for the wealthy following protests.
-Members of her own party are reportedly worried she might not last long in the office.
+President Joe Biden is threatening consequences for Saudi Arabia after the kingdom cut its oil supply to the U.S. in supposed solidarity with fellow OPEC member Russia over Putin’s invasion of Ukraine.
+Saudi Arabia, however, claims its cuts to production were for purely economic reasons and that the U.S. was apprised of the cuts before they happened.

-We cover the most important stories from around the globe on the international portion of the News Roundup.
+We cover the most important news from around the globe on the international portion of the News Roundup.

 Copyright 2022 WAMU 88.5